tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

     \Delta \tau = \sigma_{\mathrm{T}} l.

-The situation is complicated by the inclusion of frequency dependent bound-bound interactions, i.e. interactions with atomic line transitions.
+The situation is complicated by the inclusion of frequency-dependent bound-bound interactions, i.e. interactions with atomic line transitions.
 Photons and thus Monte Carlo packets can only interact with a line transition if their frequency in the co-moving frame (see :doc:`Reference Frames